ClearC2/headlamp/readme.md

 #### `hidePath`
 Removes the path from the file names in the api explorer.

+#### `responses`
+Default responses that will be associated with every route.
+Useful for documenting error responses.
+Should be an array of error objects.
+See the `responses` documentation below.

 ## Route files
 This package gives you a new way to define mock endpoints through route files.
 Route files can be nested in the `routes` directory.
 Example: